-MapAction, CartONG and HOT OSM issued a joint Global COVID-19 Service Offer so that humanitarian agencies of all kinds could see who to approach for which geospatial and related information management services.
+MapAction, CartONG and HOT (Humanitarian OpenStreetMap Team) issued a joint Global COVID-19 Service Offer so that humanitarian agencies of all kinds could see who to approach for which geospatial and related information management services.

-Several H2H partners are also a part of the GIMAC (The Global Information Management, Assessment and Analysis Cell).
+Several H2H partners are also a part of GIMAC (Global Information Management, Assessment and Analysis Cell).
 GIMAC is a multi-stakeholder initiative, proposed jointly by several UN and non-UN partners, which aims to coordinate, structure, collate, manage and analyse COVID-19 related information, and to provide technical support and services to support prioritised countries and global decision making based on a request.
 MapAction has played a leading role in GIMAC, under the H2H COVID-19 grant.

 MapAction and CartONG have since worked on several joint COVID-19-related projects.
-MapAction is supporting a COVID-19 Incident Mapping project with Insecurity Insight, MapAction’s support for the ACAPS COVID-19 Global Task Force with the Government Measures Dashboard continues.
+MapAction is supporting a COVID-19 Incident Mapping project with Insecurity Insight, MapAction’s support for ACAPS’ COVID-19 Global Task Force with the Government Measures Dashboard continues.
 And the joint working continues.
 A language mapping project is at a scoping stage with Translators Without Borders.